Information Capacity: Evaluating the Efficiency of Large Language Models via Text Compression: Results

 \subsubsection{Impact of Test Sample Length}

-Table \ref{tab:sample_length} shows the impact of test sample length on information capacity.
+Table~\ref{tab:sample_length} shows the impact of test sample length on information capacity, evaluated on our mixed text dataset.
 When the text length grows, the LLM predicts these newly added tokens using an extended context from the preceding text.
-As a result, the LLM provides a more accurate prediction on the following content, leading to a lower average conditional entropy and a higher compression gain.
+As a result, the LLM provides a more accurate prediction on the following content, leading to a lower average NLL and a higher compression gain.
 Additionally, the extended context introduces more computational overhead to the attention mechanisms inherent in LLMs, and the average required FLOPs per token marginally increases.
 These two factors cause a marginal increase in the information capacity on Qwen3 \citep{yang2025qwen3technicalreport}, Llama-3 \citep{grattafiori2024llama3herdmodels}, GLM-4 \citep{glm2024chatglmfamilylargelanguage}, and Seed-OSS models \citep{seed2025} when the text length increases from 1024 to 2048.
 However, the overall difference caused by test sample length is negligible compared to that between different models.